liferay/liferay-docs/develop/tutorials/articles/customizing-liferay-portal-with-hooks/99-advanced-customization-with-ext-plugins.markdown

 ## Deploying in Production [](id=deploying-in-production)

-Often times you can't use Ant to deploy web applications in production or pre-production environments.
-Additionally, some application servers such as WebSphere or WebLogic have their own deployment tools, with which Liferay's auto-deployment process won't work.
+Often, you can't use Ant to deploy web applications in production or pre-production environments.
+Additionally, some application servers such as WebSphere or WebLogic have their own deployment tools and don't work with Liferay's auto-deployment process.
 Here are two methods to consider for deploying and redeploying Ext plugins in production.

 ### Method 1: Redeploying Liferay's Web Application [](id=method-1-redeploying-liferays-web-application)